Applying for Graduate Studies

 6. Resume - Work experience and career progression are important and will be considered by the Admissions Committee.
 Please submit your resume in a professional format and include contact information, educational background, work experience, and skills.

 7. Financial Verification - You must submit a Financial Verification Form as part of your application process.
+Please note that there are two forms.
+Choose the one that applies to your program: Verification Form for Graduate Education programs or Verification Form for Graduate Social Work/Child Life programs.
 This official documentation from your bank (or the bank of your sponsor) will be used by the Admissions office to certify that you have sufficient funding for the first year of study.
 Information regarding this dollar amount can be found on the Financial Verification Form.

 8. Interview - Not all degree programs require an interview.
 However, application interviews are required for the following programs: Child Life Program, Integrated Elementary and Special Education for Initial Licensure Program, and the Organizational Leadership Program.
 Also, while interviews for the Social Work program are not required, they may be requested by the Director of the program.
 The Admissions Committee also may request an evaluative phone or personal interview with an applicant to further discuss the applicant's academic and professional goals.
 Students applying to other programs may request an evaluative interview.
 All students are welcome to speak informally with members of the admission staff and faculty by phone or online.
 In each case, unless you are initiating the request for an interview, the Admissions Committee will contact you directly.

 9. MTEL information for Professional Licensure candidates only - Students applying for a masters degree program that will enable them to be eligible for professional licensure must submit copies of their initial licensure documentation.
 For more information please contact the Office of Graduate Admissions.